thegfmachado/feedget/README.md

 # Feedget 🔭

-Feedback widget to use on any site or mobile application using React.
+Feedback widget to use on any site or mobile application using ReactJS or ReactNative.

 ## Live Demo